-How the Jewish Community Center of San Francisco is transforming community centers operations by leveraging the Salesforce platform and new Traction Rec application
+How the Jewish Community Center of San Francisco is transforming community center operations by leveraging the Salesforce platform and new Traction Rec application

 JCCSF was looking to improve their customer experience.
 For years, the JCCSF has been trying to better understand their members with the ultimate goal of improving their experience.
-With consolidated data they wanted to be able to answer questions such as: “Who are our members?”
-“How much do individuals spend?”
-“How much do they spend as a family?”
-“Which members are at risk of giving up their membership?”
+With consolidated data they wanted to be able to answer questions such as: “who are our members?” “how much do individuals spend?” “how much do they spend as a family?” and “which members are at risk of giving up their membership?”
 With so many different ways for a member to engage with a community center (ie. visitor, camper, event attendee, donor, volunteer, member, parent of members, etc.) the JCCSF struggled to centralize all of this valuable data.
-All of this data was being collected in disparate systems that didn’t integrate or communicate with a central platform, preventing them from truly understanding their members and building a 360 degree view.
+Customer data was collected in disparate systems that could not integrate or communicate with a central platform, preventing JCCSF from truly understanding their members and building a 360 degree view.

 Specific objectives in improving the customer experience included eliminating paper usage, gaining member engagement metrics, presenting members with relevant programs based on past history and much more.
 JCCSF also wanted to improve their employee experience.
 Whether working at the front desk, volunteering to run a day-camp or program, conducting a spin or dance class, or managing and collecting donations, JCCSF employees were looking for a more effective way of doing their job.
 JCCSF wanted to not only provide a great member experience, but also push the growth of the community center in programming, resources and members served.

-Traction took an implementation approach of centralizing the JCCSF’s operations around ‘the person,’ prioritizing the understanding of who they are, what they’re interested in and what they’ve done.
-This allows you to learn about their connections: who they know, the relationships they have and all the touch points they have to your center.
+Traction took an implementation approach to centralize JCCSF’s operations around “the person,” prioritizing the understanding of who they are, what they’re interested in and what they’ve done.
+This allows them to learn about their connections: who they know, the relationships they have and all the touch points they have to their center.

-Underpinning the whole system is an integrated subledger to ensure revenue is posted correctly when it should be (for example, recognize punch pass revenue when the pass is scanned not purchased) as well as billing schedules and payment processing.
+Integrated subledger: This underpins the entire system and ensures that revenue is posted correctly when it should be (for example, recognize punch pass revenue when the pass is scanned not purchased) as well as billing schedules and payment processing.

 JCCSF can now also leverage targeted communications and smart programming recommendations.
 With better insights into a member’s history, the JCCSF can target those members with relevant programing offers and communications, resulting in a better conversion of services.